 Ongoing performance monitoring is important.
-It allows deviation from the HTHP's expected performance to be identified and diagnosed, and helps evaluate the site's, organisation's, or nation's progress towards goals such as decarbonisation.
+It allows deviation from the HTHP expected performance to be identified and diagnosed, and helps evaluate the site's, organisation's, or nation's progress towards goals, such as decarbonisation.

-A system's energy performance can be determined in-situ through data logging or monitoring the energy usage and heat produced over time.
-In general, this requires power meters, flow meters, and temperature sensors to be installed on the individual HTHP.
+A system's energy performance can be determined in-situ, through datalogging or monitoring the energy usage and heat produced over time.
+In general, this requires power and flow meters, and temperature sensors to be installed on the individual HTHP.
 Some HTHPs can report power usage and flow rates from their internal controls.

-To ensure the desired level of accuracy is achieved, it is important to consider what timesteps the data capture requires.
+It is important to consider what timesteps the data capture requires, to ensure it achieves the desired level of accuracy.
 This is particularly important when measuring potable-hot-water draw-offs from storage tanks when the duration of draw-offs is relatively short.

-Remote monitoring allows data to be frequently checked for continuity without accessing the site.
+Remote monitoring allows data to be frequently checked for continuity, without accessing the site.
 This makes the data gathered more complete and, therefore, more useable.
 See 8.3 for more details about requirements for remote monitoring.